code-butter/selektor/README.md

 The MacOS build is universal and will work on Intel and ARM Macs.

+These binaries are not currently signed, but will be eventually.

 ### Build it yourself

 * [Install all the dependencies for Tauri development](https://tauri.app/v1/guides/getting-started/prerequisites/)